Rome is truly a hot mess. It’s so spread out that it’s hard to figure out where the creative crowd hangs out.

 This one’s juicy!

-On the walls some of the most iconic shots present in the book.
+On the walls some of the most iconic shots featured in the book.

 Drago Publisher’s events are always cool.
 And this one was awesome!
 Oriol was there.
 It was such an honor to shake his hand and realize that he’s the man you’d expect when looking at his photographs: super laid back, down-to-earth and pretty badass!